Yord/shargs/README.md

 If the `errs` array has errors, we print all errors and `exit` with exit code `1`.

-E.g. if we execute `node ./deepThought --answer 5`, without specifying the required `ask` command, the following text appears:
+E.g. if we execute `node ./deepThought --answer 5`, without specifying the required `ask` subcommand, the following text appears:

 ```bash